upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

 ## how to help

 A list of priority projects will appear right here in the coming days.
 In the meantime you can take a look at the issues and participate in the early discussions.

+**Spread the word** within GitHub any way you can.
+Help people who'd want to be here find us.
+Outside GitHub: share, [tweet](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Fupend%2FIF_MS_BUYS_GITHUB_IMMA_OUT&text=Microsoft%20is%20trying%20to%20buy%20GitHub.%20Tell%20GitHub%20to%20%23resist.%20%23NeverMicrosoft.%20@upend%20the%20web%20oligarchy.) or post a link to this repo.
+You can also click the photo below to retweet it.

 </br>

-Click on this photo to retweet it:

 [![IF_MS_BUYS_GITHUB_IMMA_OUT](IF_MS_BUYS_GITHUB_IMMA_OUT.jpg)](https://t.co/bbx5W8jbKc)